CSPS forecasts 2.8% economic growth in 2021 - The Scoop

 Energy sector fuel hopes of recovery

-CSPS forecasts the oil and gas sector to grow 3 percent in 2021, after contracting 5.8 percent last year.
+CSPS forecasts the oil and gas sector to grow three percent in 2021, after contracting 5.8 percent last year.

 The growth would be driven by an increase in supply, with crude oil production estimated at 140,000 barrels per day and LNG production at 947,000 million British thermal units per day (mmbtu/d).